Myth: "You can just tell at the beginning of the school year who isn't going to be able to learn as quickly as the other students."

 Myth: "We can catch up a struggling reader later.
 It's OK to wait."

 Fact: Not providing immediate support and intervention is a recipe for failure.
-It takes exponentially longer to remediate older struggling readers because their supercomputer language brain slows down after 3rd or grade as it switches gears to develop other skills.
+It takes exponentially longer to remediate older struggling readers because their supercomputer language brain slows down around age 11 as it switches gears to develop other skills.

 Myth: "We have an effective reading program, but our kids don't start school ready to learn to read."